 With constant terrorist attacks and talk of biological, chemical and nuclear warfare, fear has engulfed our planet.

 Against this pessimistic and fearful backdrop, Jesus Christ offers real hope.
-He gives mankind the opportunity to become right with God and his fellow man.
+He gives human beings the opportunity to become right with God and with each other.

 However, abundant life never ends.
 There is a hope of life everlasting based upon the promises of God in Jesus Christ.